AxaFrance/oidc-client/readme.md

   - refresh_token and access_token are auto refreshed in background
   - with the use of the Service Worker, you do not need to inject the access_token in every fetch, you have only to configure OidcTrustedDomains.js file
 - **No cookies problem** : You can disable silent signin (that internally use an iframe)
-- **Multiple Authentification** :
+- **Multiple Authentication** :
-  - You can authenticate many times to the same provider with different scope (for exemple you can acquire a new 'payment' scope for a payment)
+  - You can authenticate many times to the same provider with different scope (for example you can acquire a new 'payment' scope for a payment)
   - You can authenticate to multiple different providers inside the same SPA (single page application) website
 - **Flexible** :
-  - Work with Service Worker (more secure) and whithout for older browser (less secure)
+  - Work with Service Worker (more secure) and without for older browser (less secure)

 <p align="center">
     <img src="./docs/img/schema_pcke_client_side_with_service_worker.png"